fab514/my-node-again/Starter Files/nodeNotes.md

 - If there is no store id return as an empty string add a store.
 If there is already a store id keep the store id and edit the store instead.
 This uses the same template.

 - use POST when a form is submitted.
 This will keep the information from being added to the url

+- when you want to generate an attribute you must use the es6 `${}`
+- if you want to put a variable inside of text content of node use #{}